Bad Cavalry Apologetics - Part 4: Satan is called god of this world

 Anderson's argument contains six major distractions from his central affirmation:

-- Creation ex nihilo discussion - A clear Red Herring fallacy.
+- Creation ex nihilo discussion - A Red Herring fallacy.
 The whole discussion about whether Jesus created Satan from nothing diverts attention from the core argument about monotheism and the meaning of "god."

 - Jesus creating Satan (Colossians 1:16) - Non Sequitur fallacy.
 The argument that being created by Jesus would make Satan a true deity doesn't follow logically from the premises.